IshaanAdarsh/MedStream-Analytics/README.md

 ## Project Overview

 The current healthcare analytics paradigm primarily relies on scheduled batch processing, resulting in significant latency between data generation and analysis.
 This project addresses this challenge by:

 - Implementing real-time data streaming using Apache Kafka.
 - Developing Apache Flink jobs for event-based data processing and complex event detection.
 - Leveraging Eclipse Ditto for creating virtual representations of healthcare assets (Digital Twins).
 - Providing real-time alerts for critical events and anomalies using CEP algorithms.

 ## Prerequisites

+Ensure you have the following tools and components installed:

 - Java JDK 8 or higher.
 - [Apache Flink](https://flink.apache.org/) installed and configured.